Top 3 Hidden Costs of DIY vs. Pro Tub Refinishing

 Recently, a customer of ours put the concept into play.
 This is what she had to say:

 Refinishing is far more affordable than installing a new tub.
 Be sure to weigh all the costs before deciding to do it yourself vs. hiring a professional.
-You might be surprised to discover that hiring a pro is actually the best value!
+You might surprise yourself when you discover that hiring a pro is actually the better value!

 Company: Surface Renew, Inc.